COGS137/website/content/policies.md

 ### Disability Access

 Students requesting accommodations due to a disability should provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
-If you are struggling to get necessary accommodations or want to further discuss your accommodations, please feelf ree to reach out to Professor Ellis
+If you are struggling to get necessary accommodations or want to further discuss your accommodations, please feelf ree to reach out to Professor Ellis.

 Contacting the OSD can help you further:
 858.534.4382 (phone)